NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 The product can be used for a long time as prevention and prophylaxis during treatment with non-steroidal anti-inflammatory drugs.

-- Fast acting: onset of symptom control within 3 minutes of ingestion
+- Fast acting: onset of symptom relief within 3 minutes after administration

 - Long-acting: symptom control for more than 4 hours